systracer/Telegram-Site-Helper-2.0/README.md

 #Attention!
-If you want new version of TelegramSiteHelper (each customet in new chatroom) Please Twitter tweet:
+If you want new version of TelegramSiteHelper (each customer in new chatroom) Please Twitter tweet:
 `@telegram #telegramPleaseMakeBotPossibleToCreateGroup`